openstack/mistral/doc/source/user/faq.rst

 used within a number of OpenStack projects for various purposes.
-Mistral has integration with OpenStack: authentication/authorization with Keystone identity service and actions to interact with all major OpenStack services like Nova, Neutron, Heat etc.
+Mistral has integration with OpenStack: authentication/authorization with Keystone identity service and actions to interact with all major OpenStack services like Nova, Neutron, Glance, etc.

 Why offload business processes to a 3rd party service?
 ------------------------------------------------------